Best Way To Get To Great Barrier Reef From Gold Coast

-I tried to find a good website on Great Barrier Reef, but it was sadly lacking!
+I hope those suggestions gave you some ideas, I tried to find a good website for you about Great Barrier Reef, but it was sadly lacking!

 A really good idea to get a perspective of the distance from Gold Coast to Great Barrier Reef is to use maps.google.com.au.
 You can do a directions search from Coolangatta to Prosperpine for example (that is main airport town for Whitsundays) and then you can see the names of some of the places along the way, and then you can research.